luizpvas/explicit/README.md

 end
 ```

-`Schemax::Documentation.publish` returns a rails engine that you can mount in
+`Schemax::Documentation.build` returns a rails engine that you can mount in
 your `config/routes.rb`.
 For example:

 ```ruby